Michael O'Driscoll, Phd (Western, 1996), MA (Waterloo, 1991), BAHonours (Waterloo, 1989)

-I am a Professor in the Department of English and Film Studies at the University of Alberta, and Vice-Dean in the Faculty of Arts.
+I am a Professor in the Department of English and Film Studies in the Faculty of Arts, and Special Advisor to the Provost as Convenor for Congress 2021.

 When I'm not working, which seems like a rare thing these days, I'm all about my children, grandchildren, partner, parents and everyone else in my complicatedly extended family.
 I love time with friends, food, and fine whiskey, and I'm a big fan of literature, film, music, and the visual arts of any kind at any time.
 I think 1970's Hollywood is the gritty, golden-age of film.
 My music tastes go to R&B, Funk, Blues, Rock, Alt Country, Folk.

 My favourite quote: “The closer you get to Canada, the more things'll eat your horse.”
 (The Missouri Breaks 1976)